r0stiars0/ppmedenhaag-website/content/english/about/_index.md

 ### History of PPME

 April 12, 1971.
 The birthday of PPME.
+TEst

 An Islamic organization founded by a group of about twenty Indonesian students who lived in the Netherlands and what was then West Germany.
 This group, of which the 4th President of Indonesia Abdurrachman Wahid was part, regularly met in the Netherlands to practice their faith together.
 From there arose a desire to set up something to represent the interests of Muslims in the Netherlands.